 Catalogue location: UniM Archives

 We collect the historical records of the University, Victorian business, trade unions and other labour organisations, community and cultural organisations and the personal papers of individuals within them.
-Items can be used in the Cultural Collections Reading Room, 3rd floor, Baillieu Library.
+Items can be pre-requested using this online form for viewing in the Reading Room, 3rd floor, Baillieu Library.